Swiftly1/CsharpToColouredHTML/README.md

+# Demo

+You can try live demo that's avaliable at: https://csharp-colors.xyz/ or directly from Nuget linked below

 # CsharpToColouredHTML

 This library tries to convert C# code into pure HTML with some lines of CSS that

 make it look as if that was inside Visual Studio or Visual Studio Code.
+________

-MS Docs default code highlighting vs. this project
+MS Docs default code highlighting vs. this project.

 ![img](https://user-images.githubusercontent.com/77643169/179602262-a1ab256c-2a21-4368-8f30-5468dc156d4c.png)